 The CFTR gene

-The CFTR gene provides the instructions to make the CFTR protein involved in the transport of negatively charged salts, such as chloride and sodium, over the cell membrane of some organs.
+The CFTR gene provides the instructions to make the CFTR protein involved in the transport of negatively charged salts, such as chloride, over the cell membrane of some organs.
 The difference in salt concentration over the membrane influences the movement of water in and out of the cell.
 The protein acts like a channel or gate, which can be opened and closed to control the movement of salts through the membrane.

 This process is involved in the regulation of the production of a lubricating mucus that is essential for the functioning of some organs, as well as the production of sweat saliva and tears.
 For example, in the lungs, this mucus is required for the effective movement of oxygen into the blood.